bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Viewport Resolution</h4>

-Letting the browser decide how to scale a website based off any viewport scale values usually does the trick.
+<p>Letting the browser decide how to scale a website based off any viewport scale
+values usually does the trick.
 When more control is needed, specifically over the resolution of a device, the target-densitydpi value may be used.
-The target-densitydpi viewport accepts a handful of values including device-dpi, high-dpi, medium-dpi, low-dpi, or an actual DPI number.
+The target-densitydpi viewport accepts a handful of values including device-dpi, high-dpi, medium-dpi, low-dpi, or an actual DPI number.</p>

-Using the target-densitydpi viewport value is rare, but extremely helpful when pixel by pixel control is needed.
+<p>Using the target-densitydpi viewport value is rare, but extremely
+helpful when pixel by pixel control is needed.</p>

 ```
  1  <meta name="viewport" content="target-densitydpi=device-dpi">